What is a dental crown?

 Crown options at Innova Smiles

-Timeline: 2 to 3 hours total (prep, scan, mill, cement) Material: Lithium disilicate (IPS e.max) or zirconia ceramic Best for: Most back teeth and many front teeth, patients who cannot take multiple days off
+Timeline: Two appointments, 2 to 3 weeks apart (prep and scan with a temporary, then cement the custom permanent crown) Material: Lithium disilicate (IPS e.max) or zirconia ceramic Best for: Most back teeth and many front teeth where a custom, shade-matched ceramic crown is needed

-How CEREC works: After tooth preparation, our TRIOS 5 intraoral scanner captures a precise 3D model.
-That digital file is loaded into CEREC design software, where Dr. Fatima adjusts contours, contacts with adjacent teeth, and occlusal anatomy on screen.
-The approved design is sent to the milling unit, which carves the crown from a solid ceramic block in approximately 12 to 15 minutes.
-The crown is then stained and glazed to match surrounding teeth, tried in, and cemented--all in a single visit.
+How the digital workflow works: After tooth preparation, our TRIOS 5 intraoral scanner captures a precise 3D model.
+That digital file is loaded into CAD/CAM design software, where Dr. Fatima adjusts contours, contacts with adjacent teeth, and occlusal anatomy on screen.
+The approved design guides the milling unit, which carves the crown from a solid ceramic block.
+The crown is then stained and glazed to match surrounding teeth before it is tried in and cemented at your second visit.

 Traditional Lab-Fabricated Crown

-We scan or take an impression, send it to a dental lab, and you wear a temporary crown for 2 to 3 weeks while the lab crafts your permanent restoration.
+We scan or take an impression, send it to an outside dental lab, and you wear a temporary crown for 2 to 3 weeks while the lab crafts your permanent restoration.

 Timeline: Two appointments, 2 to 3 weeks apart Material: Porcelain-fused-to-metal (PFM), all-ceramic, or full zirconia Best for: Complex esthetic cases where lab artistry is needed (front teeth with unusual color gradients or translucency requirements), very posterior molars under heavy bite force, and cases involving multiple adjacent crowns that require precise color matching across units